valetzx/stars/README.md

 - [ThePBone/awesome-shizuku](https://github.com/ThePBone/awesome-shizuku) - Awesome list of Android apps making use of Shizuku
 - [IdreesInc/Minecraft-Font](https://github.com/IdreesInc/Minecraft-Font) - The font from Minecraft in the palm of your hand
-- [IdreesInc/Monocraft](https://github.com/IdreesInc/Monocraft) - A programming font based on the typeface used in Minecraft
 - [Azure/azure-sdk-for-net](https://github.com/Azure/azure-sdk-for-net) - This repository is for active development of the Azure SDK for .NET.
 For consumers of the SDK we recommend visiting our public developer docs at https://docs.microsoft.com/dotnet/azure/ or our version
 - [Roxedus/docker-TS-DnsServer](https://github.com/Roxedus/docker-TS-DnsServer) - container for TechnitiumSoftware/DnsServer
 - [kmille36/Windows-11-VPS](https://github.com/kmille36/Windows-11-VPS) - 😎😘 Free Windows 11 VPS for 2 Hours !
 Easy Method!